NillaSandeep/SearchTransformationFrontEnd/README.md

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
 Use the `-prod` flag for a production build.

+## To deploy the application to Bluemix

+Run `npm run dist`
+Now change from current directory to dist directory `cd dist` Before pushing the application to cloud ensure you are logged into Bluemix CLI using `bx login` Inorder to push the application to the cloud use `cf push`

 ## Running unit tests

 Run `ng test` to execute the unit tests via [Karma](https://karma-runner.github.io).